 Allow a safe distance to stop; follow no closer than one combined tow vehicle/RV length for each 10 mph.
-Pump the brake pedal lightly to stop on wet or icy roads.
-If you start to slide, turn the wheel in the direction of the slide.
-Do not "slam on" the brakes; a sudden stop may increase the slide and could cause your unit to jackknife.
+A sudden stop may cause your unit to jackknife.
 For detailed information about your RV's brake system, see APPENDIX C: TRAILER BRAKES in this manual.